sealx017/PredLMM/README.md

 # PredLMM

+## Notebook Description

+The jupyter notebook titled as PredLMM_notebook contains all the steps for implementing PredLMM on an example dataset provided in "Data" folder.
+The main module containing all the necessary python functions can be found inside the folder PredLMM.

 ## Data Description

 The example data files provided are generated following the simulation of section (3.2.1) of the main manuscript.
 In the folder named "Data", there are